 A Content Management System “CMS” is a software tool that allows you to create, edit, and publish content.
 While early CMS software was used to manage documents and local computer files, most CMS systems are now designed exclusively to manage content on the Web.

 Content management systems are available as installable applications and web-based user interfaces.
-While CMS software programs, such as Adobe Contribute, were popular for a few years, they have largely been replaced by web-based CMSes.
 Most people prefer a web interface since it simplifies the website updating process.
 Additionally, most web-based CMSes are updated automatically, ensuring all users have the latest tools to manage their content.

 Several web-based CMS tools are available.
 The following are some of the most popular ones: